davadazaita/davadazaita/README.md

 ## Think It.
 Dr. Davada Beni Zaita

 <h3> Davada Beni Zaita operates at the intersection of advanced technology and strategic operations.
-Holding a PhD in Artificial Intelligence and a background in Computer Systems Engineering, he specializes in Project Management and Information Security.
+Holding a PhD in Artificial Intelligence and a bachelor's degree in Computer Systems Engineering, he specializes in Project Management and Information Security.
 His solid academic profile is underpinned by extensive practical experience in military command, intelligence, and counter-intelligence, complemented by advanced special forces skills.
 This synthesis of cutting-edge research and operational field experience defines his unique ability to manage and protect complex, high-risk environments. </h3>

 ---